• Skip to primary navigation

 Keep Your Utility Bills Down as Home Heating Costs Rise This Winter

-(NewsUSA) – Winter 2022 promises the perfect storm for soaring home heating bills.
+(NewsUSA)track – Winter 2022 promises the perfect storm for soaring home heating bills.
 The convergence of surging energy prices, plummeting temperatures and escalating demand means optimal energy-efficiency is more challenging and critical than ever.

 Rising global energy prices hit home with forecasts indicating households could see their bills increase up to 54%, according to The United States Energy Information Administration.
 Further, forecasters including the National Oceanic Atmospheric Administration and the Farmer’s Almanac predict a colder-than-normal season.
 Rounding out this frosty trifecta, the COVID-19 pandemic has led to the rise of remote work which is set to accelerate and become a more permanent fixture as of 2022, industry observers say.